nixworks/public/news/2012/09/24/index.md

 ##### Karim Masimov
 ### [Karim Masimov resigns as the Prime Minister of Kazakhstan after serving for five years. ](/news/2012/09/24/karim-masimov-resigns-as-the-prime-minister-of-kazakhstan-after-serving-for-five-years.md)
-_Context: Karim Masimov, Prime Minister, Kazakhstan_
+_Context: Prime Minister, Karim Masimov, Kazakhstan_

 ##### OSCE
 ### [The Organization for Security and Co-operation in Europe says recent parliamentary elections in Belarus were neither free nor fair.
 VRT calls them "a farce". ](/news/2012/09/24/the-organization-for-security-and-co-operation-in-europe-says-recent-parliamentary-elections-in-belarus-were-neither-free-nor-fair-vrt-call.md)
-_Context: parliamentary elections, OSCE, Belarus, VRT_
+_Context: OSCE, parliamentary elections, VRT, Belarus_

 ##### Jun Azumi
 ### [Jun Azumi, the Minister of Finance of Japan, says he is to step down and take on a senior function as the acting secretary-general of the Democratic Party of Japan.
 His announcement comes ahead of an expected cabinet reshuffle. ](/news/2012/09/24/jun-azumi-the-minister-of-finance-of-japan-says-he-is-to-step-down-and-take-on-a-senior-function-as-the-acting-secretary-general-of-the-de.md)
-_Context: Jun Azumi, Japan, Cabinet of Japan, Democratic Party, Minister of Finance_
+_Context: Minister of Finance, Japan, Cabinet of Japan, Jun Azumi, Democratic Party_

 ## [Previous Day...](/news/2012/09/23/index.md)